thadguidry/respec/Shorthands-Guide.md

 </p>
 ```

+In the above, "queue a task" is defined in the HTML specification while "fire and event" is defined in the DOM specification.

 See [xref](xref) for more information.

 ### Plural Forms

-ReSpec supports automatically linking to plural forms.
+ReSpec supports automatically linking to plural forms for simple nouns.
 Thus, `[=fruits=]` links to the singular concept of `fruit`, even across specs.

 ### Aliasing concepts